Parys Mountain, Amlwch, Anglesey

 “Here the vein had swelled out into a bunch in the way I just now mentioned and had afforded a very rich mass of ore.
 Here again it became very narrow and we had in one corner to lay down on our backs and wriggle in through rough slanting opening not more than 12 or 14 inches wide.
 The whole mountain being above us and threatening to crush us to pieces.”

-These days many of the underground entrances have been sealed but you can still safely follow the self-guided trails around the surface as shown in the 360-degree video below: –Use your mouse to move around and explore the mountain.
+These days many of the underground entrances have been sealed but you can still safely follow the self-guided trails around the surface.

 Parys Underground Group control access to around 5 km of old tunnels and workings under the mountain.
 Access to the old workings is dangerous and should not be attempted.
 For this reason, it is important that visitors to the surface stay on the designated paths.